-The goal then is to pair all colors, and cover the entire board to solve each puzzle.
-The game is filled to the brim with hundreds of level, while there’s even a time trial mode that pits your skills against the clock.
+The goal then is to pair all colors and cover the entire board to solve each puzzle.
+The game is filled to the brim with hundreds of levels, while there’s even a time trial mode that pits your skills against the clock.
 Flow Free is a simple low data game that you’d be surprised to find yourself investing so much time into.
 It’s available on the app stores of both Android and iOS platforms.

 16 – Bricks Demolition

 Bricks Demolition is a new take on the age-old breakout game concept.
-This arcade puzzler however, has been modeled to be striking to the eyes with its spectacular art style.
+This arcade puzzler, however, has been modeled to be striking to the eyes with its spectacular art style.
 More than 800 levels await you in this addictive game, along with two control modes.

 One among those modes has the angle of the ball’s bounce depending upon the point of impact on the racket, while the other has the angle depending on the angle of incidence and the movement of the racket.
 Bricks Demotion is only available on Android, unfortunately.